What can I expect?

 Fitting the service to your budget is clearly important, so go ahead and ask them about their rates and what level of service is included in their quotes.

-How Much Does Lawn Mowing Cost?
+How Much Do Lawn Mowing Services Cost?

 Straight Lawn mowing jobs are often priced based on the size of the lawn.
 In you roughly know the size of your lawn, see the table below for a guide price.